 I walked to the village shop today.
 I passed a quaint church and as always, when I pass a pretty building, I had a peek inside.
 Religious buildings interest me; churches, mosques, stone circles.
-For one they are usually aesthetically pleasing to the eye, but even the ugly ones have a history, either through the architecture or its religious foundations.
-(Many of the people here in the village are practicing Christians, they seem a nice bunch – not preachy, or judgmentally smug.
-But I don’t put this down to believing their God, I just happen to think that they are pleasant people, and would still be pleasant people if they believed in Zeus, or Ra, or Apollo, or no God at all.)
+They are usually aesthetically pleasing to the eye, but even the ugly ones have a history, either through the architecture or its religious foundations.
+Many of the people here in the village are practicing Christians; they seem a nice bunch – no-one has preached to us, or been judgmentally smug, basking in spiritual light.
+But I don’t put this down to believing in their God, I just happen to think that they are pleasant people, and would still be pleasant people if they believed in Zeus, or Ra, or Apollo, or no God at all.

-The church I visited today was quite plain, but the feeling I got as I first passed through the doors was a familiar one.
+The church I visited today was quite austere, but the feeling I got as I first passed through the doors was a familiar one.

-When I was young and thought I had control over a particular rumination, I would either tap the Bible (if i was in my bedroom,) and think of the word goodness, or tap my forehead (I think this came from the superstition of tapping wood,) or, more and more as my compulsions became less physical, (or if I was in a room with other people,) I sealed the thought with imagining a pure white light, which I called ‘The Blinding.’
-These compulsions could take over a hundred attempts until they felt ‘right,’ and were extremely time consuming.
-Childhood dreams, future ambitions, homework, everything could be discarded except these compulsions.
+When I was young and thought I had control over a particular rumination, I would either tap the Bible (if I was in my bedroom,) and think of the word ‘goodness’, or tap my forehead (this came from the superstition of tapping wood,) or, more and more as my compulsions became less physical, (or if I was in a room with other people,) I sealed the thought with imagining a pure white light, which I called ‘The Blinding.’
+These compulsions could take over a hundred attempts until they felt ‘right,’ and were severely time consuming.
+Lessons in life, future ambitions, homework, everything could be discarded except these brain-melting compulsions.

 You won’t be struck down by lightning if like me you no longer believe in the God propaganda.
-Well, you might be, but if you are, it’s because of an electrostatic discharge in a cloud and not a supernatural being juggling a bunch of sour grapes.
-I’m sure he’s too busy figuring out how to explain quantum mechanics and dinosaur bones than worry about someone washing their hands thirty-nine times before they leave the bathroom.
+Well, you might be, but if you are, it’s because of an electrostatic discharge in a cloud, and not a supernatural being munching on a bunch of sour grapes.
+I’m sure he’s too busy figuring out how to explain quantum mechanics and dinosaur bones than worry about someone who hasn’t washed their hands twenty-nine times before leaving the bathroom.

-My point is, of course it’s totally up to the individual if he or she believes in an all powerful supernatural being, but for me, it was fucking disastrous.
-I wasted blood, sweat and YEARS on religion, I am convinced it made my condition worse.
+I believe it is totally up to the individual if he or she believes in an all-powerful supernatural being, but for me, it was fucking disastrous.
+I wasted blood, sweat and YEARS on religion, and I am convinced it made my condition worse.
 It didn’t make it any better, that’s for sure.

-Again, the crow is a metaphor for my OCD, not a real demon but a symbol I can sink my teeth into, and direct a few swear words at now and again.
+I may not have God but I do have the Crow.
+He is a metaphor for my OCD, not a real demon or supernatural being – purely a symbol I can sink my teeth into, and direct a few swear words at now and again.

 The little fucker.